RBVI/minrms/README.md

 RMSD is a simple metric which is easy to interpret.
 However it does not tell us how many amino acids the two proteins have in common.
-*(It's always possible to find alignments with lower RMSD by discarding the most distant pair of residues in the alignment.)*
+*(It's always possible to find an alignment with lower RMSD by discarding the most distant pair of residues in an existing alignment.)*
 Hence MINRMS will generate alignments of every possible size and allow the user to choose between them.
 This can be done using using Levitt and Gerstein's